 Located in the same glittering Indian Ocean, off the southeast coast of Africa, the island of Mauritius is part of the republic with the same name, alongside Cargados Carajos, Rodrigues, and the Agaléga Islands.

-Surrounded by the world’s third-largest coral reef, the island prides itself on a ravishing natural beauty capable to seduce even the most pretentious of travelers.
+Surrounded by the world’s third-largest coral reef, the island prides itself on a ravishing natural beauty capable of seducing even the most pretentious of travelers.
 In addition to miles of white sandy beaches, lush tropical forests, emerald waters with beautiful lagoons, and plenty of national reserves, Mauritius features lovely mountainous landscapes that give it a truly special charm.